tejalxkangandul/DigitalTimeCapsule/README.md

-Digital Time Capsule (Simple JavaScript Full-Stack)
+**Digital Time Capsule (JavaScript Full-Stack)**

-A simple web application allowing users to register, log in, and write messages (time capsules) to be viewed in the future.
+-- A simple web application allowing users to register, log in, and write messages (time capsules) to be viewed in the future.
 Capsules are stored per user in a MongoDB database.

-This version uses a simple Node.js/Express backend and a single HTML file frontend with vanilla JavaScript and Tailwind CSS.
+-- This version uses a simple Node.js/Express backend and a single HTML file frontend with vanilla JavaScript and Tailwind CSS.

-Features
+**Features**

-User registration and login (basic, insecure).
+-- User registration and login (basic, insecure).

-Create time capsules with a message and a future reveal date.
+-- Create time capsules with a message and a future reveal date.

-View a list of sealed capsules associated with the logged-in user.
+-- View a list of sealed capsules associated with the logged-in user.

-Data persistence using MongoDB.
+-- Data persistence using MongoDB.

-Futuristic UI theme with an animated starfield background.
+-- Futuristic UI theme with an animated starfield background.

-Technology Stack
+**Technology Stack**

 Frontend: HTML, CSS (Tailwind CSS via CDN), Vanilla JavaScript (fetch API)